mountainMath/cansim/cran-comments.md

 ## Minor changes
 * Better error handling when StatCan returns empty tables
 * Add Hierachy for Geography in sqlite tables
+* Better fallback and warning messages when StatCan table categories are internally inconsistent